 By default, issues display in descending order of severity and by date modified.

+The ID uniquely identifies the issue.
 The Headline displays the actual issue information and a brief description of the condition Indeni has observed.
 The Device IP column displays the device management IP address assigned to each device for which an issue has been flagged.
-Device column displays the device name assigned to each device for which an issue has been flagged, followed by when it was Created and last Updated.
+Device column displays the device name assigned to each device for which an issue has been flagged, The Categories column identifies the type of issue.
+The Vendors column identifies the device vendor and the corresponding Labels.
+The Assignee column displays who the issue has been assigned to, followed by when the issue was Created and last Updated.

 Assignment of Multiple Issues to a Single User